ZeroWP/Plugin-Boilerplate/README.md

 If you think that this project could be improved, visit [Issues](https://github.com/ZeroWP/Plugin-Boilerplate/issues) section and create a new topic.

-If you want to contribute, create a pull request and exaplain what your contribution does and why.
+If you want to contribute, create a pull request and explain what your contribution does and why it should be merged.

 **Made with love by [ZeroWP](http://zerowp.com)**